Succotash

 succotash in cast iron skillet

-My version, inspired by Southern Living, gets a flavorful upgrade with some crispy bacon crumbled on top — because, well, most things taste better with bacon!
-Serve succotash as a side dish to BBQ chicken or grilled salmon, or let it shine center stage as a light main course.
+My version, inspired by Southern Living, gets a little upgrade with some crispy bacon crumbled on top (because, well, most things taste better with bacon!).
+Serve succotash as a side dish to BBQ chicken or grilled salmon, or let it stand on its own as a light main course.

 “So simple and very satisfying.
 A winner!”